 There are three versions of the Form 5500: the regular Form 5500, the Form 5500-SF, and the Form 5500-EZ.

 In general, if you have fewer than 100 employees participating in your plans, you’re eligible to complete a shorter version: the Form 5500-SF.
-If you have a Solo 401(k), you’ll need to file the even shorter (and aptly-named) Form 5500-EZ.
+If you have a Solo 401(k) with $250,000 or more in assets, you’ll need to file the even shorter (and aptly-named) Form 5500-EZ.
+Solo 401(k) plans with less than $250,000 in assets are exempt from filing altogether.
 This is also the form you’d use if your plan is based outside of the U.S. or used primarily by non-resident aliens.
 Otherwise, you’ll need to file the regular Form 5500.

 Large plans vs small plans